Icex0/OpenFirebase/README.md

 - **Automatic Installation**: If JADX is not found, OpenFirebase will automatically download and install JADX.
 - **Fast Alternative**: Use `--fast-extract` to skip JADX decompilation and only parse strings.xml for faster processing
-1. **androguard Parsing**: Uses androguard to extract `/res/values/strings.xml` only
+1. **androguard Parsing**: Uses androguard to extract string resources from all `/res/values-*` directories (including locale-specific variants)
-2. **String Analysis**: Searches for Firebase patterns in XML strings
+2. **String Analysis**: Searches for Firebase patterns in XML strings across all locales
-3. **Quick Results**: Outputs Firebase URLs and basic configuration found in strings.xml
+3. **Quick Results**: Outputs Firebase URLs and basic configuration found in strings.xml files
 4. **Limited Scope**: Does not detect Firestore collections or patterns in Java source code

 - **Why use JADX?**: JADX decompilation provides deeper analysis by searching through actual source code, detecting Firestore collections, and finding additional Firebase patterns that strings.xml-only analysis would miss